Tate cohomology of Whittaker lattices and base change of generic representations of ${\rm GL}_n$: Introduction

 \section{Introduction}

 Let $l$ be a prime number, and let $F$ be a number field.
-Let $\sch{G}$ be a reductive algebraic group over $F$, and let $\sigma$ be an automorphism of order $l$ of $\sch{G}$.
+Let $\sch{G}$ be a reductive algebraic group defined over $F$, and let $\sigma$ be an automorphism of order $l$ of $\sch{G}$.
 D.Treumann and A.Venkatesh have constructed a functorial lift of a mod-$l$ automorphic form for $\sch{G}^\sigma$ to a mod-$l$ automorphic form for $\sch{G}$ (see \cite{MR3432583}).
 They conjectured that the mod-$l$ local functoriality at ramified places must be realised in Tate cohomology, and they defined the notion of linkage (see \cite[Section 6.3]{MR3432583} for more details).
-Among many applications of this set up, we focus on mod-$l$ base change lift from $\sch{G}^\sigma=\sch{{\rm GL}}_n/F$ to $\sch{G}={\rm Res}_{E/F}\sch{\rm GL}_n/E$, where $E/F$ is a Galois extension with $[E:F]=l$.
-Truemann and Venkatesh's conjecture on linkage in Tate cohomology is verified for local base change of depth-zero cuspidal representations by N.Ronchetti, and a precise conjecture in the context of base change of $l$-adic higher depth cuspidal representations was formulated in \cite[Conjecture 2, Pg.
-266]{MR3551160}.
-In this article, using Whittaker models and Rankin-Selberg zeta functions, we prove the conjecture for ${\rm GL}_n$.
+Among many applications of this set up, we focus on local base change lifting from $\sch{G}^\sigma=\sch{{\rm GL}}_n/F$ to $\sch{G}={\rm Res}_{E/F}\sch{\rm GL}_n/E$, where $E/F$ is a Galois extension of $p$-adic fields with $[E:F]=l$.
+Truemann and Venkatesh's conjecture on linkage in Tate cohomology is verified for local base change of depth-zero cuspidal representations by N.Ronchetti, and a precise conjecture in the context of local base change of $l$-adic higher depth cuspidal representations was formulated in \cite[Conjecture 2]{MR3551160}.
+In this article, using Whittaker models and Rankin-Selberg zeta functions, we prove this conjecture for ${\rm GL}_n$ under the assumption that $l$ does not divide the pro-order of ${\rm GL}_{n-1}(F)$ whenever $n>2$.
+In fact, when the prime $l$ does not divide the pro-order of ${\rm GL}_{n-1}(F)$, we prove a much stronger theorem that the Frobenius twist of a mod-$l$ generic representation of ${\rm GL}_{n}(F)$ occurs as a sub-quotient of the zeroth Tate cohomology of its base change lifting to ${\rm GL}_n(E)$ (see Theorem \ref{noncuspidal_n_thm} for the precise result).